apache/camel-website/content/blog/2023/10/camel-k-2-1/index.md

 ## Restricted security context

-Security is something we have at hearth.
+Security is something we have at heart.
 From now on, by default, the operator and the Integration Pods will run with a **restricted security context**.

 ## Registry configuration and error condition